xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uu.md

 ## Homework

  * Feb.
+23, 2023
+   * Complete most of Week 6 Assignment in WileyPLUS except for the problems on calculating derivatives.
+We will cover that next week.

+ * Feb.
 21, 2023
    * Complete Activity 1.8.3 and let me know if you want to present.
    * Work on  Week 6 Assignment in WileyPLUS.